Raphael1894/atlas-infra/docs/TROUBLESHOOTING.md

 ## 🚫 Docker Issues

 **Symptoms:**
-- `troubleshoot.sh` shows ❌ at "Docker installed" or "Docker daemon running".
+- `tools/troubleshoot.sh` shows ❌ at "Docker installed" or "Docker daemon running".
 - Installer errors with: `Cannot connect to the Docker daemon`.

 **Fix:**